Ofcom Spectrum Advisory Board (OSAB)

 Rosalind Singleton

-Rosalind is a member of the UK Government’s Telecoms Supply Chain Diversification Advisory Council and Ofcom’s Spectrum Advisory Board.
-She is an Independent NED on the board of Alphawave PLC and serves as an INCA Board Member.
+Rosalind is Chair of the UK Government’s Telecoms Supply Chain Diversification Advisory Council and a member of Ofcom’s Spectrum Advisory Board and the INCA Board.

 Peter Hadinger

-Peter Hadinger is the Chief Technology Officer at Inmarsat.
-Peter and his high calibre engineering team are developing next generation technologies and satellite infrastructure that will enable innovative connectivity services and solutions across land, sea and in the air.
-These services and solutions sustain operational, safety and mission critical applications for businesses and governments across the world.
+Peter Hadinger is Strategic Advisor and Government Chief Technology Officer at Viasat.
+He supports engineering and business teams in developing next generation technologies and satellite infrastructure that sustain operational, safety and mission critical applications for businesses and governments across the world.

-After joining Inmarsat in 2011 to help develop the market-leading Global Xpress programme, Peter became President of the business unit responsible for US Government sales and programmes at Inmarsat and subsequently became CTO in late 2017.
+After joining Inmarsat in 2011 to help develop the market-leading Global Xpress programme, Peter led the US Government business unit and became CTO in late 2017.
+He retired from Inmarsat after its acquisition by Viasat but remains an executive consultant and part-time employee.
+He consults to other firms as Alxemist, LLC.

 Prior to joining Inmarsat, Peter spent 30 years as a leader in technology development, engineering and government spacecraft programmes at Northrop Grumman.
 He holds multiple patents in advanced communications technology and systems.

-He also has a diverse regulatory and policy background, having successfully led industry efforts in the World Trade Organisation (WTO) Telecom Services Agreement, the Federal Communications Commission (FCC) World Radio Conference Advisory Committee, the President’s National Security Telecommunications Advisory Committee, plus a one-year fellowship in the United States Senate.
+His diverse regulatory and policy background includes leading industry efforts in the WTO Telecom Services Agreement, the FCC World Radio Conference Advisory Committee, the President’s National Security Telecommunications Advisory Committee, and a fellowship in the United States Senate.

-Peter received his Bachelor of Science in Electrical and Electronic Engineering from California State Polytechnic University, an MBA with emphasis in finance and strategic planning from George Mason University and serves on engineering advisory boards at Virginia Tech.
+Peter received a BSEEE from California State Polytechnic University, an MBA from George Mason University and serves on the board of Space@VT.
 He was inducted into the Cal Poly Pomona Engineering Hall of Fame in 2014.

 Dr. Robert Pepper

 Robert Pepper is Head of Global Connectivity Policy and Planning at Meta.
-Robert previously was Cisco’s Vice President for Global Technology Policy helping governments develop national digital strategies, addressing wireless and spectrum policy, security, privacy and Internet governance.
+Robert previously was Cisco’s VP for Global Technology Policy helping governments develop national digital strategies, addressing wireless and spectrum policy, security, privacy and Internet governance.

-Robert was Chief of the Office of Plans and Policy and Chief of Policy Development at the FCC for 16 years beginning in 1989 where he led the first U.S. spectrum auctions, developing policies promoting the development of the Internet, implementing telecommunications legislation, and planning for the transition to digital television.
+Robert was Chief of the Office of Plans and Policy and Chief of Policy Development at the FCC 1989-2005 where he led the first U.S. spectrum auctions, developed policies promoting the development of the Internet, implementing telecommunications legislation, and planning for the transition to digital television.
 He also has led the Office of Policy and Development at the National Telecommunications and Information Administration.

 His academic appointments included faculty positions at the Universities of Iowa, Indiana, and Pennsylvania, and as a research affiliate at Harvard University.
-In addition to OSAB, he is a board member of the Internet Society, the OpenRAN Policy Coalition, the U.S. Telecommunications Training Institute and advisory boards at Columbia University and Michigan State University.
+In addition to OSAB, he is a board member of the Internet Society, the OpenRAN Policy Coalition, the U.S. Telecommunications Training Institute, the Pacific Telecommunications Council and advisory boards at Columbia University and Michigan State University.
 He has chaired the U.S. Department of State’s Advisory Committee on International Communications and Information Policy and has served on the U.S. Department of Commerce’s Spectrum Management Advisory Committee.

 Robert received his BA. and Ph.D. from the University of Wisconsin-Madison.